Nivetham1710/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

 # EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO

 ### AIM
-To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal .
+To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal.

 COMPONENTS REQUIRED:
 1. Servo motor of choice (9v is preferred )
 2. 1 KΩ resistor